 Positive test result

-A positive test result means that 20 micrograms or more of haemoglobin (a protein found in red blood cells) per gram of poo was found in both your test samples.
+A positive test result means that 20 micrograms or more of haemoglobin (a protein found in red blood cells) per gram of poo was found 1 or in both of your test samples.

 A positive result does not always mean you have bowel cancer.
 There are lots of reasons you could have blood in your poo, and most of these are not related to cancer.